The Universe

 God created the Universe to look old

-Science tells us that the Universe is 13.5 billion years old.
+Science tells us that the Universe is 14 billion years old.
 Certain interpretations of the Bible tell us that the Universe is 6000 years old.
-One proposed solution to this is that God created the Universe 6000 years ago, but that he made everything look as if it were 13.5 billion years old.The attentive reader will have noticed that any hypothesis about faked evidence is unfalsifiable: we would never be able to show that the evidence we see was faked.
-This means that the hypothesis is meaningless: if we assume that the evidence was faked, we cannot draw any conclusion from it.
+One proposed solution to this contradiction is that God created the Universe 6000 years ago, but that he made everything look as if it were 14 billion years old.The attentive reader will have noticed that any hypothesis about faked evidence is unfalsifiable: We would never be able to show that the evidence we see was faked.
+This means that the hypothesis is meaningless: If we assume that the evidence was faked, we cannot draw any conclusion from it.
 We are as wise as before.
 Furthermore, we can come up with arbitrary other theories of faked evidence which contradict the first theory.
 It is just as possible as that the Universe was created 10 minutes ago, but we are all under the illusion it is much older.
-None of these “theories” can be proven wrong.
+None of these theories can be proven wrong.
 This all just confirms that unfalsifiable theories are not admissible in rational discourse.

 References